Banded flying snake

-The twin-barred tree snake (Chrysopelea pelias) is a species of snake found in Southeast Asia.
+The twin-barred tree snake (Chrysopelea pelias) is a species of colubrid snake found in Southeast Asia.
 It is also called the banded flying snake.
 It can glide, as with all species of its genus Chrysopelea, by stretching the body into a flattened strip using its ribs.
-It is mostly found in moist forests and can cover a horizontal distance of about 100 metres in a glide from the top of a tree.
+It is fully arboreal, mostly found in moist forests, and can cover a horizontal distance of about 100 metres in a glide from the top of a tree.
 It is an oviparous snake.

+Taxonomy

+Chrysopelea pelias belongs to the genus Chrysopelea, which contains four other described species.

+Chrysopelea is one of five genera belonging to the vine snake subfamily Ahaetuliinae, of which Chrysopelea is most closely related to Dendrelaphis, as shown in the cladogram below: